MGS521 - Business Ethics and Values

 Business Ethics and Values

-" As a result of high profile ethical lapses, consumer demands, environmental necessity, and the complexities of globalization, the study of ethics has emerged as an important part of any good business school program.
 This course encourages students to consider ethics in two ways.
 The first challenge is to understand ethics on a personal level.
-Students will consider their own values, the dilemmas they face, the quality of their relationships, and the meaning of they choices they make.
-Students will then examine business ethics and the highly complex ethical challenges which businesses, and thus individual employees, face.
-Students will consider how they might, as employees, balance personal and corporate values.
-Case studies will illustrate how business success is very often heavily impacted by the moral consequences of decisions and choices.
+Students will consider their own values, dilemmas, the quality of their relationships, and the meaning of the choices made.
+Students will then examine business ethics and the highly complex ethical challenges which businesses and individual employees face.
+Students will consider how they, as an employee, might balance personal and corporate values.
+Case studies will illustrate how business success is often heavily impacted by the moral consequences of decisions and choices.
 Ethical issues related to sustainability are also evaluated.

 Upon successful completion of this subject the student will be able to:

-3. Apply a critical lens to thinking about ethical issues and dilemmas.
+- Apply a critical lens to thinking regarding ethical issues and dilemmas in business.

-5. Exhibit skill in analyzing right versus right ethical issues in a business context.
+- Exhibit skill in analysing "right-versus-right" dilemmas in a business context.

-9. Consider his or her own potential role as an ethical consumer and corporate stakeholder.
+- Consider his/her own role as an ethical consumer and corporate stakeholder.

-10. Understand and assess the ethical components of various aspects of an organization's business practices, including Corporate Social Responsibility, Environmental sustainability,
+- Understand and assess the ethical components of various aspects of an organization's business practices, including Corporate Social Responsibility, Environmental sustainability, Globalization, Advertising and Marketing.

 Cheating and Plagiarism